 Fish and wildlife costs account for a significant portion of the rate Bonneville charges its wholesale power customers.
 Approximately 25 percent of Bonneville's average 2021 wholesale rate of \$35.62 per megawatt hour is estimated to be associated with its fish and wildlife program.
 In setting rates, Bonneville estimates direct fish and wildlife costs and forgone revenues attributable to fish and wildlife for the rate period.
-Thus, the amounts included in rates are estimates of future costs that make up part of the rate case's revenue requirement, not actual spending.

-Actual expenditures during a fiscal year will differ from these forecasts, and in many cases, actual spending for fish and wildlife is less than the cost projections used for the rate case.
-Also, foregone revenue amounts included in the rate case projections are planning estimates.
-Actual foregone revenue in any year will be determined by market prices, streamflows, and other operational conditions during the operating year, and these can vary significantly from forecasts.
-This report only includes actual fish and wildlife expenditures, as reported by Bonneville, not the estimated costs in rates.
+Actual costs during a fiscal year will differ from forecasts.
+This is because the amounts included in rates are estimates of future costs often made in a rate case several years in advance.
+Actual costs will be determined by market price, streamflow, and other operational conditions during the operating year, and these can vary significantly from forecasts.
+This report only includes actual fish and wildlife costs, as reported by Bonneville, not the estimated costs in rates.